dinesh-official/devops/ek.md

 ***Also refer this :***

-If you want to know more about Filebeat, check out the [Filebeat documentation](https://www.elastic.co/guide/en/beats/filebeat/current/index.html) or explore the detailed setup and configurations in my GitHub [Filebeat Guide](https://github.com/dinesh-official/devops/blob/main/filebeat.md).
+If you want to know more about Filebeat, explore the detailed setup and configurations in my GitHub [Filebeat Guide](https://github.com/dinesh-official/devops/blob/main/filebeat.md).